 CYS WEBTRAC Payments: Log into your WebTrac account to make online payments 24 hours a day.
 Please contact your local Parent Central Services for assistance with username/password.
+WebTrac address: https://webtrac.mwr.army.mil

-Financial Hardship Waiver: Families must demonstrate a need for a child care fee reduction due to financial hardship based on a review by an ACS Financial Counselor or a certified financial professional external to Child & Youth Services.
+Financial Hardship Waiver: Families must demonstrate a need for a childcare fee reduction due to financial hardship based on a review by an ACS Financial Counselor or a certified financial professional external to Child & Youth Services.
 The counselor will provide a recommendation for a fee reduction to the Garrison Commander.
 Fee Adjustments for Financial Hardships must be re-evaluated at least every six months by the counselor or Garrison Commander.
 Families whose child care fees are 25% or more of their Total Family Income (TFI) may request a hardship review.
 Contact Parent Central for more information.